varickge/autopilot_load_selection_for_car_hauling/README.md

 ---

-## 13. Conclusion

-The system enables safe and efficient autopilot dispatching by:

-- optimizing full trip profitability
-- minimizing risk
-- maintaining route efficiency
-- enabling explainable AI decisions

-## 14. Example Simulation: Selecting the Third Vehicle
+## 13. Example Simulation: Selecting the Third Vehicle

 This section demonstrates how the autopilot can evaluate multiple real vehicle loads and choose the most profitable third car for the remaining trailer slot.

-### 14.1 Existing Confirmed Vehicles
+### 13.1 Existing Confirmed Vehicles

 The trailer already has two confirmed vehicles: